bryanCharlie/React-Redux-Webpack-Bolierplate/README.md

 ## To Build

 To run the application, clone and project and install with `npm install`.
-To launch the project, run `npm run start`
+To launch the project, run `npm run start`.

 ### Tech Stack